Baby Eats A lot

 Another thing is that I think he is constipated, because he cries whenever he has to po-po or fart, what can I do, pls help?

 • They are in a growth spurt.
 A rule of thumb is that 6 days, 6 weeks and 6 months are times when babies tend to start needing more food than previously because of their growth.
 For example at the age of 6 months, it may be hard for breastfeeding moms to keep their babies content on only breast milk.
+(These episodes of frequent feeding are often called cluster feeding.
+You can read about cluster feeding here, and how to cope with cluster feeding here.

 • Give him more food – formula in your case.
 Offer food more often, maybe he is really hungry!
-At this age, it really doesn't matter if your baby becomes a bit chubby.
+At this age, it really doesn’t matter if your baby becomes a bit chubby.
 Breastfed babies often become downright fat during their first months of living, but as soon as they start moving around, this starts to normalize.
-In growth spurts, breastfed babies some times want to nurse every hour or every second hour.
+In growth spurts, breastfed babies sometimes want to nurse every hour or every second hour.
 Exhausting, but they need it.
-While bottle fed babies often remain full for a bit longer periods, they may also go through periods when they need to eat more frequently.
+While bottle-fed babies often remain full for a bit longer periods, they may also go through periods when they need to eat more frequently.

 • It is better for your baby if you try to offer food more often than in larger portions, particularly if he seems to have some tummy pain.
 You can even try cutting down the amount a bit and feed him more often to see if it helps for his gas and pain.
 (But don't stop before he is more or less content, or you'll just have a very fussy baby.)